nginfra/movici-simulation-core/docs/source/getting_started/first_steps.rst

 that it has values of type ``float``.
 This is done by registring an ``AttributeSpec``

 .. note::
   It is not required to specify every attribute using an ``AttributeSpec``.
-If an attribute is encountered that does not have an associated specification, the simulation core will do it's best to infer the data type from the data.
+If an attribute is encountered that does not have an associated specification, the simulation core will do its best to infer the data type from the data.
 This does however, create an performance overhead, and is not foolproof.
 It works for simple data types, but can make mistakes for more complex types.
 It is therefore recommended to always register your attributes

 Our ``squares.py`` now looks as following: